 There are two lists, one for people with dementia and their carers looking for information about memory loss conditions and living well with dementia.
 The other is for people with common mental health conditions such as anxiety and depression.

 Can books really help?

-The books have been chosen by doctors and mental health practitioners.
+The books have been chosen by doctors and health practitioners and have been selected using guidelines and quality standards from NICE (National Institute for Health and Care Excellence).
 Here are some comments from people who have found the books useful:

 "An excellent self-help guide...
 I have been diagnosed with depression and this book was recommended by my GP"

 "After reading this book, I felt a new sense of well-being"

 "This book has really helped me to learn how to change those thoughts and become a more positive person"